‘Warmth of the Sun’ – Sam Robson, arr. Ed Randell

-Two years ago, I convinced three of the best a cappella arrangers in the world to write scores for these four songs.
+Two years ago, I convinced some of the best a cappella arrangers in the world to write scores for these four songs.
 Their mission was to remain faithful to the spirit of the original, to release the beauty of the music buried under the little tin AM radio production of these four diamonds in the rough.
 I was thrilled beyond words with the results.
 I formed For Adults Only, a dozen fine singers ‘of a certain age’ to sing the scores.
 We tried, and enjoyed trying, but we didn’t make it.

 Then came the plague, and I figured there might be some causal connection, some kind of perverse divine retribution for neglecting my mission.

 I approached Sam Robson, a young Brit I’ve long admired greatly, a schizoid vocalist extraordinaire.
 He took the four great scores, put on a tall coned cap, chanted ‘Double, double toil and trouble;/Fire burn and caldron bubble’, and birthed from dust and bytes and memories and notation squiggles and my obsession these four living, breathing homages to Brian’s nascent masterpieces.